vatpac-technology/sops/docs/aerodromes/classc/Cairns.md

     **CS ADC**: "NDR, enter the CTR tracking for a Right Base runway 33, maintain A005."

 ### Circuit Direction
+The circuit height is `A010`.
+If an aircraft requires a higher circuit altitude, an airspace release must be requested from CS TCU.

 | Runway | Direction |
 | ----------------- | ---------------|
 | 15                | Left  |